Italy: COVID ‘Green Pass’ needed for museums, indoor dining

 The government announced the rule on July 22.
 Some 50 million of Italy’s 60 million residents had downloaded the certification by late July.

 Vaccine certificates issued by the United States, Canada, Japan and Israel will be accepted for tourists arriving from those countries.
-Certification not written in Italian, English, Spanish or French must be accompanied by a sworn translation.

-Along the sidewalk flanking Vatican City’s walls, visitors to the Vatican Museums – one of the world’s most popular attractions – got ready to show their cellphones to workers at the entrance.
+Along the sidewalk flanking Vatican City’s walls, visitors to the Vatican Museums – one of the world’s most popular attractions – got ready to show their cellphones with their QR certificates to staffers at the entrance.
+The line moved briskly.

-“No problem.
-You have your certificate on your phone.,” Ivana Wolska, a tourist from Poland, said.
-Wolska expected to encounter delays, but instead “it was so fast.”

 Visitors from France found the new Italian system familiar.
 Their country has already introduced entrance requirements even tougher than Italy’s since they also apply to outdoor dining,